surniaulula/wpsso-add-five-stars/readme.txt

 **The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization in the Schema markup if:**

-1. The Schema markup for the document does not have an 'aggregateRating' property.
+1. The Schema markup for the document does not already have an 'aggregateRating' property.
-2. Google allows an 'aggregateRating' property for the selected document Schema type.
+2. Google allows an 'aggregateRating' property for the document Schema type.

 **Google allows an 'aggregateRating' property for these Schema types and their sub-types:**